Junior-22/movie-app-client/README.md

 <b>Usage</b>

 After cloning the repository, apply the following steps
-- To install Parcel v2 or recent, run npm install -g parcel@next
+- To install Parcel v2 or recent, run "npm install -g parcel@next"
-- To start the local server, run npm parcel src/index.html
+- To start the local server, run "npm run start"
 - Open the local server on the browser

 <b>Contributions</b>